MonolithInd/update-fw-BC/README.md

 * -q : Quiet mode, disable all standard output.
 Used for running from CRON.
 * -f : specify firewall type, can be ipfw, pf, iptables or ipset

+If the scripts doesn't run out of the box on your system there are a few things you can check:
+* Make sure your firewall command is where the script expects it to be.
+If not you can edit the script.
+The paths for each of the firewall types are defined as variables at the top of the script.
+* If the script doens't run at all make sure you have PERL installed and the script is refrenceing the right path for the binary.
+* If you're having any other major problems don't hesitate to contact me on the address below.

-example on Freebsd with PF:
+example running on Freebsd with PF:

 * ./update-fw-BC.pl -f pf

-example of running from cron daily a2 2am with IPFW
+example of running from cron daily at 2am with IPFW

 * 0 2 * * * PATHTOPROGRAM/update-fw-BC.pl -q -f ipfw